phalcon-orphanage/docs/en/reference/config.rst

 | Array     | Uses PHP multidimensional arrays to store the configuration.
 In terms of performance is the best. |
 +-----------+---------------------------------------------------------------------------------------------------+

 Native Arrays
 -------------
 The next example shows how to convert native arrays into Phalcon_Config objects.
-Because no files are readthe performance is better.
+Because no files are read the performance is better.

 .. code-block:: php